Contact the GG Archives

 Sending Letters Abroad

-Be sure and give all of your friends instructions to forward their mail care of a banker or tourist company, or the American Express Co. from whom you purchased tickets, etc.
+Be sure to give all of your friends instructions to forward their mail care of a banker or tourist company, or the American Express Co. from whom you purchased tickets, etc.

 Great care is taken with mail, and it is forwarded according to instructions.
 Select an office of these companies in some large city, have all the mail sent there, and give this office-specific information about your movements.

-The following advice is given by the American Express Co. relative to the forwarding of letters and telegrams, also the registered cable addresses.
-Duplicate lists will be found in their "Notes of Interest" which will be mailed by the company on request.
+The American Express Co. gives the following advice relative to the forwarding of letters and telegrams, as well as the registered cable addresses.
+Duplicate lists will be found in their "Notes of Interest," mailed by the Company upon request.

 Cablegrams sent through them should be arranged for in advance.
 Travelers are naturally expected to patronize companies or bankers who perform services for them by giving them a share of their business either in the transmittal of funds or the purchase of steamship and railway tickets.

-Letters in regard to mail or telegrams should be on sheets separate from communications on other subjects.
-Married ladies, to prevent delay in their letters and telegrams' forwarding, should state both their own and their husbands' given or Christian names when requesting the offices to transmit such matter.
+Letters regarding mail or telegrams should be on sheets separate from communications on other subjects.
+Married ladies, to prevent delay in their letters and telegrams' forwarding, should state both their and their husbands' given or Christian names when requesting the offices to transmit such matters.

-Enquiries regarding reforwarded mail matter and telegrams will be promptly attended to at the Company's offices in Europe.
-However, patrons should bear in mind that the Company is not accountable for such matter after mailing.
+Inquiries regarding reforwarded mail and telegrams will be promptly attended to at the Company's European offices.
+However, patrons should remember that the Company is not accountable for such matters after mailing.

-The post office departments throughout Europe do not assume responsibility for the prompt transmission of mail matter and will not answer inquiries concerning the delivery of newspapers.
+The European post office departments do not assume responsibility for promptly transmitting mail matters.
+They will not answer inquiries concerning the delivery of newspapers.

-Patrons requesting Company's offices in Europe to open and reforward by wire their cablegrams and telegrams will be expected to deposit against charges.
-In the absence of such deposit, cablegrams and telegrams will be reforwarded by mail, unopened.
+Patrons requesting the Company's offices in Europe to open and reforward by wire their cablegrams and telegrams will be expected to deposit against charges.
+Unopened cablegrams and telegrams will be reforwarded by mail without such a deposit.

 In going out of the harbor, letters may be given to the pilot for mailing when he leaves the vessel after taking her out.